ascott3312/aboutme/README.md

 - Lab 03 - Create a Top Ten, convert work experience and education summary into an unordered list.
 - Lab 03 Adding a 6th question that takes is a numeric inuput by prompting the user to guess a number
 - Lab 03 Adding a 7th question that has multiple possible correct answers that are stored in an array.
-- Lab 04 Pair Project Completed with Chris L.
+- Lab 04 Pair Project Completed with Chrisian Lievrouw
+- Lob 05b Finish and Deploy About Me project
 ## Code Example